FrancisRhysWard/Decision_Trees/README.md

 ## Installing

-1. Clone the repository to your Desktop.
+1. Clone the repository to the destination of your choice.
 2. Open `main.py`
 3. Import your data by specifying the path to your dataset

     ```
         # ======= YOUR DATA HERE =======

         # dataset = np.load(" INPUT PATH TO YOUR DATASET ")
     ```
-4. Run `main.py` to collect all the measures for your dataset.
+4. Run `main.py` to collect all the measures for your dataset (see examples below).
+5. Alternatively, please scroll down in `main.py` to see examples of using particular functionality.

 Please refer to **Project Structure** section to learn more about what `main.py` does.

 ## Tree and node representation